weka/snaptool/README.md

 # Snapshot Naming

 The format of the snapshot names is schedulename.YYMMDDHHMM, with the access point @GMT-YYYY.MM.DD-HH.MM.SS.
 For example, a snapshot might be named 'Weekends-noon.2103101200' and have the access point @GMT-2021.03.10-12.00.00.
 The snapshot name will be in the local timezone, and the access point in GMT.
 (In this example, the server timezone is set to GMT time)

 For grouped snapshots, the name will be schedulegroupname_schedulename.
-The full name can't be longer than 18 characters.
+The full name cannot be longer than 18 characters.
 For example, 'default' schedule group with an 'hourly' schedule in it might be named 'default_hourly.YYMMDDHHMM'.

-When deleting snapshots automatically, based on the 'retain:' keyword, snapshots for a schedule and filesystem are sorted by creation time, and the oldest snapshots will be deleted until there are "retain:" snapshots left for the applicable Schedule and filesystem.
+When deleting snapshots automatically, based on the 'retain:' keyword, snapshots for a schedule and filesystem are sorted by creation time, and the oldest snapshots will be deleted until there are "retain:" snapshots left for the applicable schedule and filesystem.

-Note that snaptool does not distinguish between user-created and snaptool-created snapshots, other than by the name, so when creating user-created snapshots, you should use a different naming format; if the same naming format is used, the user-created snapshots may be selected for deletion automatically.
+WARNING: Note that snaptool does not distinguish between user-created and snaptool-created snapshots, other than by the name.
+When creating user-created snapshots, you should use a different naming format.
+If the same naming format is used, the user-created snapshots may be selected for deletion automatically.

 # Command-line Arguments